vivekcode01/StreamIt/docs/guide/getting-started.md

 # Getting Started

-We're happy to have you here!
-Feel free to reach out with any questions on our [Discord](https://discord.gg/4hXgz9EsF4).
+Setting up your video streaming platform has never been easier.
+With just a few simple steps, you'll be up and running, delivering seamless video experiences.

+Let's dive in and get you started!

 ## Docker Compose

 If you're familiar with [Docker](https://docs.docker.com/engine/install/), we suggest you use our hosted Docker images.

-Create a new folder with a fresh `docker-compose.yml` file and copy it from below.
-The original file can be found on [GitHub](https://github.com/matvp91/superstreamer/tree/main/docker/docker-compose.yml).
+Create a new folder with a fresh `docker-compose.yml` file and copy the contents from below.

 ::: code-group